 To make this section easier to read and understand, the operations are presented as numerical expressions and models.
 In the classroom, teachers should also represent the computations horizontally, for example: \(432 \div 5\).

-When faced with a division to be carried out, either one looks for the number of groups - quotative division - or one looks for the size of each group - partative division.
+When faced with a division to be carried out, either one looks for the number of groups - quotative division - or one looks for the size of each group - partitive division.
 Thus, computational strategies may differ depending on the type of division.
 Students should have the opportunity to learn and use multiple strategies to solve division problems of both types.

 As with other operations, students may initially use manipulatives.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 121, 140-145.

 Example 1